Prepare Your Car For Long-Term Storage: A Handy Checklist

 Following these tips will ensure your car makes it through to the next summer season in style.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on long-term car storage, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Freeimages